 The team won its fourth IPL championship in 2019, a historic feat.
 Its victory over the Chennai Super Kings in the championship game confirmed its rule over the league.

 2022 was a difficult year for the team.
 The squad finished last in the standings, having the poorest season in IPL history.
-The fact that they only emerged victorious from 14 games surprised many observers and experts alike.
+The fact that they won only 14 games surprised many observers and experts alike.
 The management supported the coaching staff and important players despite the dismal outcomes.
 Several young players made their team debuts this season, another sign of the franchise’s dedication to growth and rejuvenation.

 Meaning and History